Police1 webinar Q&A: Speakers address improving police decision-making under stress

 How do we focus hiring on "optimal responders?"

-If you are in a high threat/stress situation, is it not logical that de-escalation techniques have failed and you are already at maximum escalation?
-In other words, de-escalation goes to the bottom of priority and preservation of life goes up.
+If you are in a high-threat/stress situation, is it not logical that de-escalation techniques have failed and you are already at maximum escalation?
+In other words, de-escalation goes to the bottom of priority and the preservation of life goes up.

 David: Not necessarily.
 There are so many variables here.
 Context is important as is individual perception and trait anxiety.

 Melis: I agree with David.
 It could be but each situation is unique and different.
 Context is everything.
 In the vast majority of scenarios I have seen, there is room for de-escalation.
 The key is to be able to make that decision.

 What does the role of "emotional intelligence" play in perception and actions related to stressful situations?
 Sometimes individuals can't define why they had a feeling/hunch but they've been exposed to a similar situation using that basis for the response to the stress/threat.

 Melis: The “hunch” is typically a physical sensation that the brain has associated with a threat or salient condition from past experience.
 When a similar situation is re-experienced, the physical sensation comes back to remind the brain this is something to pay attention to.
 Every situation is different though.
 So I would urge officers to pay attention to hunch but treat it as just one source of information because every situation is different.